zchee/kubernetes-docs/docs/admin/kube-controller-manager.md

       --pv-recycler-pod-template-filepath-nfs string                      The file path to a pod definition used as a template for NFS persistent volume recycling
       --pv-recycler-timeout-increment-hostpath int32                      the increment of time added per Gi to ActiveDeadlineSeconds for a HostPath scrubber pod.
 This is for development and testing only and will not work in a multi-node cluster. (default 30)
       --pvclaimbinder-sync-period duration                                The period for syncing persistent volumes and persistent volume claims (default 15s)
+      --requestheader-allowed-names strings                               List of client certificate common names to allow to provide usernames in headers specified by --requestheader-username-headers.
+If empty, any client certificate validated by the authorities in --requestheader-client-ca-file is allowed.
+      --requestheader-client-ca-file string                               Root certificate bundle to use to verify client certificates on incoming requests before trusting usernames in headers specified by --requestheader-username-headers.
+WARNING: generally do not depend on authorization being already done for incoming requests.
+      --requestheader-extra-headers-prefix strings                        List of request header prefixes to inspect.
+X-Remote-Extra- is suggested. (default [x-remote-extra-])
+      --requestheader-group-headers strings                               List of request headers to inspect for groups.
+X-Remote-Group is suggested. (default [x-remote-group])
+      --requestheader-username-headers strings                            List of request headers to inspect for usernames.
+X-Remote-User is common. (default [x-remote-user])
       --resource-quota-sync-period duration                               The period for syncing quota usage status in the system (default 5m0s)
       --root-ca-file string                                               If set, this root certificate authority will be included in service account's token secret.
 This must be a valid PEM-encoded CA bundle.
       --route-reconciliation-period duration                              The period for reconciling routes created for Nodes by cloud provider. (default 10s)
       --secondary-node-eviction-rate float32                              Number of nodes per second on which pods are deleted in case of node failure when a zone is unhealthy (see --unhealthy-zone-threshold for definition of healthy/unhealthy).
 Zone refers to entire cluster in non-multizone clusters.
 This value is implicitly overridden to 0 if the cluster size is smaller than --large-cluster-size-threshold. (default 0.01)
-      --secure-port int                                                   The port on which to serve HTTPS with authentication and authorization.If 0, don't serve HTTPS at all.
+      --secure-port int                                                   The port on which to serve HTTPS with authentication and authorization.If 0, don't serve HTTPS at all. (default 10257)
       --service-account-private-key-file string                           Filename containing a PEM-encoded private RSA or ECDSA key used to sign service account tokens.
       --service-cluster-ip-range string                                   CIDR Range for Services in cluster.
 Requires --allocate-node-cidrs to be true
       --terminated-pod-gc-threshold int32                                 Number of terminated pods that can exist before the terminated pod garbage collector starts deleting terminated pods.
 If <= 0, the terminated pod garbage collector is disabled. (default 12500)